PseudoDevs/IamGhost/FATAL16.md

-Last updated: 2024-04-02 18:07:32
+Last updated: 2024-04-02 18:08:05
-Random Quote: There is only one happiness in life, to love and be loved. - George Sand
+Random Quote: Most people are about as happy as they make up their minds to be - Abraham Lincoln